-The Philippines National Baseball Team first appeared in the 1954 Asian Championship.
-They won gold that year but only went so far as third in the years following.
-The team has made a total of 19 appearances over the years, with a gold medal in 1954 and 2 bronzes, the most recent of which coming in 1971.
-The Philippines weren’t able to stack up against the likes of China, Japan, Korea, Indonesia, and Thailand, but the team competed nevertheless.
+The Philippines National Baseball Team first appeared in the 1954 Asian Championship, winning the gold that year, but only going so far as third in the years following.
+They have made a total of 19 appearances over the years, with a gold medal in 1954 and 2 bronzes, the most recent of which came in 1971.
+Unable to stack up against the likes of China, Japan, Korea, Indonesia, and Thailand, the team competed nevertheless.

 Do Philippine Residents Support The MLB?

 Major League Baseball, or the top-flight American baseball league, is televised all over the world, including the Philippines.
 Fans of the sport can tune in to games through international broadcast providers.
 MLB also streams games online.